wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 Send Incoming Calls to the *Switchboard* Queue
 ----------------------------------------------

-Incoming calls should be sent to the *Switchboard* queue to be distributed to the operators.
-To do this, we have to change the destination of our incoming call to the queue.
+Incoming calls must be sent to the *Switchboard* queue to be distributed to the operators.
+To do this, we have to change the destination of our incoming call for the switchboard queue.

 In this example, we associate our incoming call (DID *444*) to our *Switchboard* queue: